Göta kanal eller Vem drog ur proppen?

 Göta kanal eller Vem drog ur proppen?
 (English: Göta Canal or Who Pulled the Plug?) is a Swedish comedy film which was released to cinemas in Sweden on 18 December 1981 directed by Hans Iveberg and starring Janne 'Loffe' Carlsson and Kim Anderzon.

 Plot

 A rich Arab wants to place a huge order of 1000 motorboats.
 The multinational Uniship and the smaller company Anderssons båtvarv compete for the contract.
-When the buyer can't reach a decision he wants the boats to compete in a race from Stockholm, through Göta kanal, to Göteborg.
+When the buyer can't reach a decision he wants the boats to compete in a race from Stockholm, through Göta kanal, to Gothenburg.
 The winner of the race will win the contract.
 The competitors are ready to win at all cost.